JanukshanS/Online-E-Channeling-System/README.md

 - Application of Design Patterns
 - Handling Exceptions

-No specific framework is employed as the system is entirely custom-built.
+No specific framework is employed except Bootstrap as the system is entirely custom-built.
 Security measures have been implemented to ensure the safety of data.